Route structure

 Boot plugins

 Boot plugins are server customizations that affect the whole server instead of just a part.
 They are registered before any other route plugins or the routes themselves.
-Boot plugins live in the root boot/
+Boot plugins should live in the root api/boot

 Boot plugins can also be used for setting up other global server-side objects, like error handlers or persistent connections to third-party services.